pirsch-analytics/docs/docs/api-sdks/api.md

     "event_name":       "Button Clicked",
     "_duration":        "event_duration is an optional number of seconds.", "event_duration":   42,
-    "_metadata":        "event_meta is a single dimension object of scalar values (strings, numbers, and booleans).", "event_meta": {
+    "_metadata":        "event_meta is a single dimension object of string values.", "event_meta": {
         "key":             "value",
         "metadata fields": "are optional"